satoshifuku/HelloWorldJs/Readme.md

 https://github.com/

 ## Step 3: Clone a repository
-A repository is used to organize one project.
+A repository is a unit associate with one project, which is used to organize one.
-When you want copy the repository to your local directory, you need to use "Clone" command.
+When you want to copy the repository to your local directory, you need to use "Clone" command.

 > $ cd {your directory}
 > $ git clone https://github.com/satoshifuku/HelloWorldJs.git

 ## Step 4: List branches

-Branching is the way to progres different versions of a repository at one time.
+Branching is the way to progress different versions of a repository at one time.
 You can list branches in your repository with "branch" command.

-> $ cd ./HelloWorldJs
+> $ cd {directory of local repository}
 > $ git branch

 ## Step 5: Switch branches

-> $ git checkout {branch}
+> $ git checkout {a branch}

 ## Step 6: Create a new branch

 Users of Git create branches for keeping bug fixes and feature work separate from our master (production) branch.
 When a change is ready, they merge their branch into master.

 Create new branch before changing a code.

-> $ git checkout {branch}
+> $ git checkout {a branch}
-> $ git branch {new branch}
+> $ git branch {a new branch}

 Check the new branch is created.
 > $ git branch

 Change a code to add a new function which you want.

-## Step 7: Push a branch
+## Step 7: Commit changes to a repositoty

 When you want save your changes to the repository, you need to use "commit" command.
-A commit has a commit message which explain why the change was made.
+A commit has a commit message which explains why the change was made.

 Stage your edited files.
 > $ git add .